 Independent Dance Artist and Choreographer Ryan Lee graduated from Ryerson University with a Bachelor of Fine Arts.
 He has been fortunate to have the opportunity to work with renowned choreographers; Roberto Campanella, Robert Glumbek, Emily Molnar, Julia Sasso, Sharon B. Moore, Hanna Kiel, Stepĥen Pier, Tino Segal, Menaka Thakkar, Darryl Tracey, D.A Hoskins, and Guillaume Cote.
 Ryan has also been able to work with such companies as ProArteDanza, Toronto Dance Theatre, Keaja d’Dance, Anandam Dancetheatre, LarchaudDance, inDANCE, The Little Pear Conservatory, The Chimera Project, AKA Dance, Helix Dance Project and TOES for Dance.
 In 2011 Ryan was nominated for a Dora Mavor Moore Award for Outstanding Performance in an Ensemble for In between by ProArteDanza.
 In 2014 Ryan was honoured with the Jack McAllister Award from Ryerson University for outstanding achievement.

 Ryan has made choreographic works for ProArteDanza, Ballet Jorgen, Anandam DanceTheatre, The Emerging Artist Intensive, George Brown College, Canadian Contemporary Dance Theatre and Dance Ontario.
 Ryan was recently invited to presented his work at the 2017 SummerWorks Festival.
-Ryan will be creating a new work on The School of Toronto Dance Theatre that will premiere May 2018.
+Ryan recently created a new work on The School of Toronto Dance Theatre